Converting a Citrix ADC MPX 24100 and 24150 appliance to a Citrix ADC SDX 24100 and 24150 appliance

 - Run the following command from the command line interface of the appliance to display the serial number:

-show hardwareThe serial number might be helpful in the event that you want to contact Citrix Technical Support.
+show hardwareThe serial number might be helpful if you want to contact Citrix Technical Support.

 - Run the following command to display the status of the active 10G interfaces: show interface